scottyschup/ruby-curriculum/language-basics/inheritance.md

 Calls to `super` are especially common when overriding `initialize`.

 ## Inheritance and Code Reuse
-Inheritance has allowed us to avoid duplicate the methods that are common to `User` and `SuperUser`.
+Inheritance has allowed us to avoid duplicating the methods that are common to `User` and `SuperUser`.
 Here's another example:

 ```ruby